 You can expose children to topics that celebrate Singaporeans’ and the nation’s achievements through sports and arts.
 Share with them articles that promote diversity, social and environmental responsibility, health, hygiene and safety.
 You can also share stories on national policies and programmes, explaining to them how these policies and guidelines would impact them in the future.

-See also: Stories of Singapore Books For Your Kids
+⇒ Related Read: Stories of Singapore Books For Your Kids

 For instance, when HPB launched the Healthy Meals in Childcare Centre Programme (HMCCP), Kinderland shared these articles with the children.
 Children knew that there would be changes made to their menu and would have to learn to eat healthily.
 This further created an awareness in the children that national programmes would affect them.

 In this example, it would be on their nutritional intake.
-Such articles are impactful and validates our centres’ practices that are aligned to many national frameworks.
-It becomes easier to disseminate the information and bring about attitude change in all our stakeholders.
+Such articles are impactful and validate our centres’ practices that are aligned to many national frameworks.
+It becomes easier to disseminate the information and bring about an attitude change in all our stakeholders.
 The children would share such discussions with their parents back home too.

 Why are current affairs topics important for children to know?

-Through discussion of these topics, children develop an awareness of local and global events.
+Through a discussion of these topics, children develop an awareness of local and global events.
 It aids in critical thinking where they exercise competencies to become reflective learners.
 They may also surprise you with their sensitivity and compassion in approaching different topics.